-The Harvard Real Estate Review is Harvard University's preeminent publication on topics related to real estate and the built environment.
+Overseen by the Harvard GSD Real Estate Club, the Harvard Real Estate Review is the University's preeminent publication on topics related to real estate and the built environment.
 Both led and staffed by Harvard students, the Review compiles and edits content sourced from students across the University as well as practitioners and industry leaders worldwide.
 This effort culminates in an annual, journal-style print publication as well as a wealth of other electronically published content.

 to support and advance the exploration of real estate as an academic curriculum;